Rimini–San Marino railway: Rolling stock

-The line was served by four electric locomotives built in 1931 by Carminati & Toselli of Milan, with electrical equipment by TIBB.
-The locomotives were capable of reaching 65 km/h, but ran at approximately 31 km/h in the Sammarinese section.
-Only locomotives AB-01, badly damaged and awaiting restoration, and AB-03, which was restored, survive.
-Locomotives AB-02 and AB-04 were sold to the Genova–Casella railway, though the latter was damaged in an arson attack while still sheltered in a Sammarinese tunnel.
-The motors of both locomotives were used on the former rolling stock of the Trento–Malè–Mezzana railway.
+The line was served by four electric railcars built in 1931 by Carminati & Toselli of Milan, with electrical equipment by TIBB.
+The railcars were capable of reaching 65 km/h, but ran at approximately 31 km/h in the Sammarinese section.
+Only railcars AB-01, badly damaged and awaiting restoration, and AB-03, which was restored, survive.
+Railcars AB-02 and AB-04 were sold to the Genova–Casella railway, though the latter was damaged in an arson attack while still sheltered in a Sammarinese tunnel.
+The motors of both railcars were used on the former rolling stock of the Trento–Malè–Mezzana railway.

 The carriages provided first-class and economy seating in different arrangements, and some carriages included a postal compartment.
 All wagons were equipped with pneumatic brakes.
 The livery was in the Sammarinese colours of white and blue.
 In 1938, the luggage areas in some classes were modified into third-class seating.
 One AB-51 carriage survives on the viaduct between Fontevecchia and Valdragone; it was restored in 1983 and again in the 2000s.

 The rolling stock was serviced from a depot adjacent to Rimini Marina station.
 The depot also housed snowplows, which could be mounted onto electric motors to clear the line after heavy snowfall.